KTH-EXPECA/oai5g/README.md

-# oai5g-docker
+# ExPECA Openairinterface5G Setup

-This repository containes all necessary instructions to run an all-container end-to-end 5g network using ExPECA Openstack.
+This repository containes all necessary information and instructions to select and run Openairinterface5G software on E320 software-defined radios.

+The documentation contains the supported versions and/or necessary modifications.
+It is targeted towards 2 different implementation: 1) fully containerized, 2) bare-metal RAN and containerized CN.

 The building blocks of our 5g network are containers.
 All components could be divided into:

 1. Core Network (CN)
 	1. MySQL